If you're pulling your hair out doing school at home, then these quarantine coronavirus homeschool tips are for you!

-Brandy suggests to lead with the excitement of learning – to model the joy of the process of learning with your children.
-It’s so important to realize you don’t have to be the expert and know everything.
+The first of 9 coronavirus homeschool tips is to lead with the excitement of learning – to model the joy of the process of learning with your children.
+It's so important to realize you don't have to be the expert and know everything.
 Take them on the journey of learning together and figure out the answers together – your children will learn so much more that way.
 You do not have to be the expert!
 Learn together.
-It’s okay to say you don’t know the answer.
+It's okay to say you don't know the answer.

 Tip 2 – Acknowledge and Validate Your Feelings and Your Child's Feelings